eco619/ai-document-library/docs/technical-library/platform-capabilities.md

 Explains what the platform enables organizations to accomplish.

-Together these collections provide both the engineering foundation and the operational value of the AI Document Library.
+Together these collections provide both the engineering foundation and the operational value of the Continuous Intelligence Platform.

 ------------------------------------------------------------------------

 Copyright © 2026 Joseph Contreras

-This document is part of the AI Document Library Platform Capabilities collection.
+This document is part of the Continuous Intelligence Platform Capabilities collection.